Collected Work: Art

 More to discover

-You can visit Judy Chicago's website here, and find a history of The Dinner Party on the website of Through the Flower, a non-profit feminist art organisation founded by Chicago.
-You can also watch a video tour narrated by Chicago here.
+Visit Judy Chicago's website here.
+Find a history of The Dinner Party on the website of Through the Flower, a non-profit feminist art organisation founded by Chicago.
+Watch a video tour narrated by Chicago here.

 Question of the day